sammyd/iOS8-day-by-day-book/manuscript/26-avkit.md

 ## Using AVKit to play a video

-AVKit is an incredibly simple framework - consisting of just one class on iOS - `AVPlayerViewController`.
+AVKit is a very simple framework - consisting of just one class on iOS - `AVPlayerViewController`.
 This is a subclass of `UIViewController` with a few additional properties associated with video playback.
 The most important of these is the `player` property, which is of type `AVPlayer`.
 This is a class